Edo-Tokyo Open Air Architectural Museum

 I love this museum.
 It is big and filled with real history.
 And the buildings are magnificent.
 Some of them wouldn’t be out of place in modern Tokyo.

-A brief history of the Edo-Tokyo Open Air Architectural Museum
+A Brief History of the Museum

 Since the Edo period, Tokyo has lost many historical buildings due to various reasons.
 They include floods, fires, earthquakes, and war.
 And that continues today, with social and economic change causing more loss.

-In 1993, the Tokyo Metropolitan Government established this museum to combat this.
+In 1993, the Tokyo Metropolitan Government established the museum to combat this.
 Since its opening, it has carried out a whole range of projects.
 It relocates, reconstructs, preserves, and exhibits buildings of great cultural value.

-What can you photograph there?
+What can you photograph at Edo-Tokyo Open Air Architectural Museum?

 • Houses for the rich and the middle class